Continuous N\'{e}el-VBS Quantum Phase Transition in Non-Local one-dimensional systems with SO(3) Symmetry

 The diagonal $\SU(2)$ symmetry (simultaneous $\SU(2)$ rotation between the left and right modes) corresponds to the original $\SO(3)$ spin symmetry on the lattice scale.
 And because the lattice Hamiltonian has a lower symmetry than the infrared theory Eq.~\ref{H0}, another term is allowed in the low energy Hamiltonian: \beqn H_1 = \int dx \ \lambda \vec{J}_L \cdot \vec{J}_R. \eeqn Since $\vec{J}_{L,R}$ have scaling dimension $+1$, power-counting indicates the coefficient $\lambda$ has scaling dimension 0.
 Depending on the sign of $\lambda$, this term can be either marginally relevant or marginally irrelevant.
 When $\lambda$ is negative and marginally irrelevant the system flows back to the $\SU(2)_1$ CFT with an enlarged $\SU(2)_L \times \SU(2)_R$ symmetry.
-When this term is positive and marginally relevant, it will flow to infinite (nonpertubrative) and generate a mass gap, which based on the nature of the SPT phase would imply that the system spontaneously breaks the discrete symmetry $G$.
+When this term is positive and marginally relevant, it will flow to infinite (nonperturbative) and generate a mass gap, which based on the nature of the SPT phase would imply that the system spontaneously breaks the discrete symmetry $G$.
 For example, when this system is realized as the AKLT state, and $G$ is the translation $T_x$, the LSM theorem demands that when the boundary of the system generates a mass gap, it spontaneously breaks the translation symmetry and develops a nonzero expectation value of a dimerized valence bond solid (VBS) order: $v \sim (-1)^j \vec{S}_j \cdot \vec{S}_{j+1}$.
-As a side-note, we emphasize that the state we are studying here is different from the $\SO(3)$ or $\SU(2)$ SPT state in the standard notation~\cite{wenspt,wenspt2,liuwen}, since in those states the symmetry acts chirally, $i.e.$ it only acts on either the left or right modes.
+As a side-note, we emphasize that the state we are studying here is different from the $\SO(3)$ or $\SU(2)$ SPT state defined through the group cohomology of $\SO(3)$ or $\SU(2)$~\cite{wenspt,wenspt2,liuwen}, since in those states the symmetry acts chirally, $i.e.$ it only acts on either the left or right modes.
+While in our case the spin symmetry acts on both the left and right modes of the $1d$ boundary, and another discrete symmetry such as translation is demanded.